coderefinery/manuals/exercise-leaders.md

 - Keep exercises going and let us know when there are difficult questions!

-- Come to a one-hour "Exercise leader onboarding" (see below) before the workshop.
+- Come to a one-hour "team leader onboarding" (see below) before the workshop.

-> If you aren't sure if you can be an exercise leader: you probably can be one!
+> If you aren't sure if you can be an team leader: you probably can be one!

 ## Background: Teams